Ahmedr1zk/Ahmedr1zk/README.md

 - 👋 Hi, I’m Ahmed Rizk
-- 👀 I’m interested in unraveling data mysteries, transforming raw data into actionable insights, and exploring the fascinating world of data-driven decision-making.
+- 👀 I’m interested in unraveling data mysteries, transforming raw data into actionable insights using Excel, SQL, PowerBI, and Tableau.
 - 🌱 I’m currently learning advanced data visualization techniques and machine learning algorithms.
 - 💞️ I’m looking to collaborate on data analysis projects that drive innovation and empower businesses to make data-driven decisions.
 - 📫 How to reach me on LinkedIn: https://www.linkedin.com/in/ahmed-rizk-66a4a2182